 Configure escaping of HTML in strings.
 Set to

-false to disable escaping.
+true to enable escaping.

 The default value is